localstack/docs/content/en/getting-started/quickstart/index.md

 {{< tabpane >}}
 {{< tab header="macOS/Linux" lang="shell" >}}
 export LOCALSTACK_AUTH_TOKEN=<your-auth-token>
-EXTRA_CORS_ALLOWED_ORIGINS=* localstack start
+localstack start
 {{< /tab >}}
 {{< tab header="Windows" lang="powershell" >}}
 $env:LOCALSTACK_AUTH_TOKEN=<your-auth-token>
-$env:EXTRA_CORS_ALLOWED_ORIGINS="*"
 localstack start
 {{< /tab >}}
 {{< /tabpane >}}

-The `EXTRA_CORS_ALLOWED_ORIGINS` configuration variable allows our website to send requests to the LocalStack container.
 If you prefer running LocalStack in detached mode, you can add the `-d` flag to the `localstack start` command, and use Docker Desktop to view the logs.

 ## Instructions